Johnsonbros/Zeke/docs/voice_pipeline_notes.md

 ## Overview

-This document describes how voice input from the Limitless Pendant is integrated into ZEKE's existing message processing pipeline.
+This document describes how voice input from the Omi Pendant is integrated into ZEKE's existing message processing pipeline.
 The goal is to make voice a first-class input channel alongside SMS and web chat.

 ## Current Message Flow